 Melanie Shivetts joined Wombat Security Technologies as Controller in August 2013.
 She has more than 20 years of experience in the software technology industry, ranging from Fortune 50 to early-stage start-up companies.
 Prior to joining Wombat, Melanie served as Vice President of Finance and Operations for Carnegie Speech Company, where she was responsible for all of the company's finance, accounting, human resources, and legal operations; she also served as Secretary.
 Other prior experience includes roles as Director of Operations at Wisdom Technologies and various finance and accounting positions at IBM.
 Melanie holds an MBA from the University of Texas at Austin and a B.A. in Economics from the University of Texas at Austin.

-Norman served as founding CEO of Wombat from 2008 to 2011.
-Under his leadership, the company developed and launched what has proved to be the most comprehensive and effective suite of anti-phishing training and filtering products available today.
-In his current role as Chairman of the Board and Chief Scientist, Norman remains actively involved in the company, working with the management team on business and technology strategies while continuing to contribute to the development of the company’s products.
-Norman is also a professor in the School of Computer Science at Carnegie Mellon University (CMU), where he directs the Mobile Commerce Lab and the MBA Track in Technology Leadership.
-He co-founded and co-directs the Master's Program in Privacy Engineering, and currently leads one of the National Science Foundation's largest research projects in cybersecurity and privacy ("SaTC Frontier project").
-During the late 1990s, Norman also served as Chief Scientist of the EU’s $800 million initiative in “e-Work and e-Commerce,” which, at the time, included all pan-European cyber security and online privacy research.
-Norman holds a Ph.D. in Computer Science from CMU, an M.Sc. in Computer Science from the University of Southern California, and a B.S./M.Sc. degree in electrical engineering and applied physics from Brussels Free University.
+Norman served as founding CEO of Wombat from 2008 to mid 2011.
+As Chairman of the Board, he continues to work with management on strategic business decisions.
+Norman is a professor in the School of Computer Science at Carnegie Mellon University (CMU), where he directs the Mobile Commerce Lab, the Tepper School of Business’s MBA Track in Technology Leadership, and the Master's Program in Privacy Engineering.
+He currently leads two of the largest national research projects in cybersecurity and privacy.
+During the late 1990s, Norman worked at the European Commission, serving as Chief Scientist of the EU’s $700 million initiative in e-Commerce, which, at the time, included all pan-European cyber security and online privacy research and related policy initiatives.
+He holds a Ph.D. in Computer Science from CMU, a M.Sc. in Computer Science from the University of Southern California, and a B.S./M.Sc. degree in electrical engineering and applied physics from Brussels Free University.